Of the Blue Colour of the Sky

 Of the Blue Colour of the Sky is the third studio album by American rock band OK Go.
-It was released on January 12, 2010 on Capitol Records in the USA and EMI in the UK, and re-released on the band's independent label Paracadute Records on April 1.
+It was released on January 12, 2010, on Capitol Records in the US and EMI in the UK, and re-released on the band's independent label Paracadute Records on April 1.
 The album was produced by Dave Fridmann and was recorded in a span of seven months at Fridmann's Tarbox Road Studios in Cassadaga, New York.
-The compilation's name, lyrics, and concept are based on The Influence of the Blue Ray of the Sunlight and of the Blue Colour of the Sky, a pseudoscientific book published in 1876.
+The album's name, lyrics, and concept are based on The Influence of the Blue Ray of the Sunlight and of the Blue Colour of the Sky, a pseudoscientific book published in 1876.
 Its style was noted as a significant departure from the power pop of their earlier albums.
 After the band's split with EMI and Capitol, Paracadute took over the promotional campaign and all distribution responsibilities.
-The compilation received generally positive reviews from music critics upon release and debuted at number 40 on Billboard 200 chart, making it their highest charting album in the United States.
+The album received generally positive reviews from music critics upon release and debuted at number 40 on Billboard 200 chart, making it their highest-charting album in the United States.